-For example, someone applying for a position as an Independent Contractor to run a resume writing office, and perform resume writing, might say:
+For example, someone applying for a position as an administrative assistant might say:

 Or, in a more traditional situation, here’s what you might prepare to say as a new graduate of a medical transcription training program applying for a job with a cardiology practice: